Microsoft Managed Desktop

 6 IT Pro decision makers will take part in 1-hour remote sessions via Skype.
 During the sessions, they will be shown early mWaaS storyboards and asked to provide feedback on the concept and scenarios depicted in the storyboards.

-UX PROCESS: 3.
 STORY DESIGN

 Based on the validated storyboard (the end to end scenarios), we created high fidelity mockups for each scenario.

-UX PROCESS: 4.
 STORY REVIEW

 The story was reviewed by Terry Myerson, the EVP of Microsoft.